 The Stony Brook Difference

 As a patient at the Heart Failure and Cardiomyopathy Center, you benefit by having the expertise of heart specialists at Stony Brook Heart Institute who collaborate to bring you advanced cardiac care.
-The Center is widely recognized for our commitment to our patients, as evidenced by the Advanced Certification Award in Heart Failure from The Joint Commission and the 2020 Get With The Guidelines® — Heart Failure Gold Plus Quality Achievement Award from the American Heart Association for the fifth consecutive year.
+The Center is widely recognized for our commitment to our patients, as evidenced by the Advanced Certification Award in Heart Failure from The Joint Commission since 2011 and the Get With The Guidelines® — Heart Failure Gold Plus Quality Achievement Award from the American Heart Association for the fifth consecutive year.

 Your Heart Failure Team